blenderuser2017/Blender-Copy-Transform-Helper-Addon/README.md

 Compatibility:
 This add-on is compatible with Blender version 2.90.0 and newer.

 Can reuse the same constraint.
-I dont know how, but you are more than free to look at it.
+I dont know how it works on the coding side, but you are more than free to look at it. but as long as you have only once constaint that has an influence of 1, it should work seamlessly.

 Credits:
 This add-on was created by ChatGPT, and I suffered for it